-f you are not currently working with a financial advisor, ask friends or relatives for a referral.
+If you are not currently working with a financial advisor, we recommend asking friends or relatives for a referral.
 But don't automatically assume that the advisor who is a good fit for your friend will be the right fit for you.
 Check credentials and meet with advisors to ensure that you're comfortable with them.
 You want to make sure you're working with a true advisor and not simply a financial salesperson, so ask questions.

-- >> How are the advisors compensated for their services? - >> Do they offer proprietary products which may constitute a conflict of interest, or are they independent, offering objective advice and guidance that places your interests first? - Will they take the time to get to know and understand you, your circumstances, goals and priorities before making specific recommendations? - Are they held to strict standards as fiduciary advisors, or are they only accountable for adhering to minimum suitability standards in the investment selection process?
+- " How are the advisors compensated for their services? - " Do you feel a connection?
+Does the advisor understand your needs and wants and what success looks like for you? - " Ask about their experience, professional credentials, and service offering beyond investments, such as comprehensive financial planning, tax strategies, insurance, retirement income strategies, and more. - Do they offer proprietary products which may constitute a conflict of interest, or are they independent, offering relevant advice and guidance that places your interests first? - Will they take the time to get to know and understand you, your circumstances, goals and priorities before making specific recommendations? - Are they held to strict standards as fiduciary advisors, or are they only accountable for adhering to minimum suitability standards in the investment selection process?

 Be wary of anyone promoting specific products, pressuring you to make a decision, or asking you to write a check upon your initial meeting with them.
 That's a clear sign they value their compensation over your financial well-being.
-Consider the benefits of working with an independent financial planner and investment advisor who is held to high fiduciary standards.
+Consider the benefits of working with an independent financial planner and investment advisor who seeks to adhere to high fiduciary standards.
 He or she is required to place your best interests first at all times and will take the time to get to know you and carefully analyze your financial situation before making any recommendations regarding your finances.